Updated: 2/23/22 | February 23, 2022

 2. Jeffrey’s Grocery (172 Waverly Place)

-3. Miss Korea BBQ (10 W. 32nd Street)
+3. Miss Korea BBQ (10 W 32nd St)

-4. SriPraPhai Thai Restaurant (64-13 39th Avenue, Queens)
+4. SriPraPhai Thai Restaurant (64-13 39th Ave, Queens)

-5. Russ & Daughters (179 E. Houston Street)
+5. Russ & Daughters (179 E Houston Street)

 This is the best breakfast and brunch joint in the city, hands down.
 Nothing else even comes close.
-Come here for latkes, lox plates, world-class cream cheese, and anything else breakfast/deli like you can think of.
+Come here for latkes, lox plates, world-class cream cheese, and anything else breakfast/deli you can think of.
 There are two sections: the restaurant and the deli.
 The restaurant always has a long, long wait, so if you don’t get there early, it’s better to grab from the deli around the corner and eat elsewhere.

 6. Left Bank (117 Perry Street)

-7. Sao Mai (203 1st Ave)
+7. Sao Mai (203 First Ave)

-8. S’MAC (197 1st Ave)
+8. S’MAC (197 First Ave)

 9. Masala Times (194 Bleecker St)

-10. Vanessa’s Dumpling (118A Eldridge Street)
+10. Vanessa’s Dumpling (118A Eldridge St)

 While the original Vanessa’s is in Chinatown, there are now locations in Williamsburg, the Financial District, Long Island City, and the Upper West Side.